Christopher Nolan movie 'Tenet' to open July 31 as industry seeks rebound

 Warner Bros. postponed another summer release, “Wonder Woman 1984” to October from August.
 Walt Disney Co’s action epic “Mulan” is scheduled to reach theaters July 24.

-“Tenet” is a big budget, science-fiction spy movie starring Robert Pattinson from the British director of hits like “The Dark Knight Rises” and “Inception.”
+“Tenet” is a big budget, science-fiction spy movie starring John David Washington and Robert Pattinson from the British director of hits like “The Dark Knight Rises” and “Inception.”
 Little has been revealed about the plot.

 “We’re especially thrilled, in this complex and rapidly changing environment, to be bringing Christopher Nolan’s ‘Tenet,’ a global tentpole of jaw-dropping size, scope and scale, to theaters around the world on July 31,” Warner Bros.
 Picture Group Chairman Toby Emmerich said.